Raat (film): Reception

 Upon release, N. Krishnaswamy of The Indian Express gave the film a positive review, calling it "technically superb" and writing that it "should be a reasonably tasty item in the horror film buff's menu card".
 In 2013, Amrah Ashraf of Hindustan Times called it the scariest film he had seen, saying Varma's Bhoot was a "subtler, sweeter remake of Raat".
 Suchitra Patnaik of Film Companion credits this film for changing the Indian horror film scene, stating: "It had actors pulling off stellar performances and a serene yet dramatic background score, making this 1992 movie a blockbuster hit."
+Scroll.in wrote "The movie is crisply written, tautly paced and deftly performed, with superb use of close-ups, silences and jump scares.
+There is no flab, nothing more or less.
+It is as promised: a never-ending night of terror".
+Swati Singh of The Daily Jagran wrote "With its gripping storyline and effective performances, Raat became a notable entry in the horror genre of 90s Bollywood cinema".
+Jasneet Singh of Collider.com wrote "The turning point for Indian horror cinema is marked by the release of Raat in 1992".